How to Report a Splunk Vulnerability

 Splunk Product Security Policy

-Splunk maintains a policy of evaluating all potential security vulnerabilities that are discovered internally or externally within 48 hours of discovery.
+Splunk maintains a policy of evaluating all potential security vulnerabilities that are discovered internally or externally within two business days of discovery.

 Splunk uses the Common Vulnerability Scoring System Version 2 to rate vulnerabilities.
 CVSSv2 is an industry-standard rating system for security incidents.
 Scores are calculated using the best available analysis and metrics and are included in all vulnerability announcements.